-Once your application has been logged by the RMIT University Application Services website it will be forwarded to the School for a final decision on whether you will be offered a place.
+Once your full application has been logged it will be forwarded to the School for a final decision on whether you will be offered a place.

 STEP 5.
 COMMENCING CANDIDATURE

 Once offered a place, a candidate formally enrols and commences the first stage of the PhD involving two critical activities: